leonardbay/usb-tree-win/README.md

 ### `getDevicesByPortChainPrefix(tree: USBTree, prefix: string): USBDevice[]`
 Find all devices under a port chain prefix (e.g., `"1-1-3"` returns the hub and all children).

+## Troubleshooting

+If you encounter issues with device enumeration, a PowerShell script is provided in the `scripts/` directory:

+- `scripts/debug-ports.ps1`: Enumerates COM ports using the Windows Registry (`HKLM:\HARDWARE\DEVICEMAP\SERIALCOMM`) instead of CIM/WMI.
+This is useful for verifying if a COM port is actually registered by the system even if the main application fails to map it.

 ### `getComPortList(tree: USBTree): ComPortInfo[]`
 Get a flat list of all COM ports with device info and port chains.